 A second source of income, it is easy for businesses to set up payment systems for charging.
 Many businesses prefer to leave EVSE operations to a networked service.
 These vendors handle installation, function, price, and budget for the company for a subscription fee, and can get your location included on a Google app to let drivers know where EV charging stations are located.
-Blink IQ 200 charging stations are an ideal solution, these station provide users a fast 80A charge and stations can be easily managed through their network.
+Blink IQ 200 charging stations are an ideal solution, these stations provide users a fast 80A charge and stations can be easily managed through their network.

 Golf courses and country clubs often already have the electricity needed to install a charging station, and don’t require any renovation.
 The longer clients spend at a location, the more time they have to charge their car.
 If your location is like a second home to your clients, their car can be charging while they play, network, and socialize.